rinmeng/UBCOBookingBot/README.md

+# Mar 7 2024: UBCO Booking Bot has been deprecated, a revamped version of the bot will be released soon.
+You cannot use this bot anymore for now.
+If you do, find my contacts at this [link](https://rin-williams.github.io/contact.html).

 # ALERT: No full suport for Windows yet for the app version

 ## Please use macOS or Linux, otherwise, use `bookingbot.py` for windows.
 Ignore all messages